-Strengths: The SoM and Department of Public Health Sciences have committed resources to adequately staff program offices and the University assures an infrastructure adequate to address administrative processes related to enrollment and matriculation.
+Strengths: The School of Medicine and Department of Public Health Sciences have committed resources to adequately staff program offices and the University assures an infrastructure adequate to address administrative processes related to enrollment and matriculation.

 Weaknesses: No significant weaknesses have been identified regarding this criterion.